bgoonz/gists-revamp/_CURRENT/f2848ccb/leetcode.md

 ### Solution:

-The last requirement is why this problem is marked "hard".
+The last requirement is why this problem is marked “hard”.
 Though the solution feels like cheating: it modifies the array to mark numbers.

 So the algorithm still requires *O*(*n*) space but *O*(*1*) **extra** space.